SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Are you looking for that perfect costume for Halloween, Oktoberfest, or another upcoming special event?
 If so, then you are in luck.
 San Francisco has dozens of costumes shops with an amazing variety.

 With so many choices, you might waste too much time getting from one shop to the next to check out their selection.
 To make the process easier, I created this list of the five best places to buy your costumes in SF.

 All offer a large selection.
 Many offer accessories and party favors as well as costumes.

-Also, they are all open throughout the year, so you can stop by at anytime.
-For big holidays such as Halloween, I also recommend stopping by weeks in advance (if possible) as their selection decreases as big costume holidays and events approach.
+Also, they are all open throughout the year, so you can stop by at any time.
+For big holidays such as Halloween, I also recommend stopping by weeks in advance (if possible) since their selection decreases when big costume holidays and events approach.

 Address: 735 Haight Street

 District: Lower Haight

 Transit: 6 & 22; N-Judah Light Rail